stevenliuyi/homebridge-irobot-roomba690/README.md

 This plugin implements a timeout limit of 5 seconds.
 If it cannot get the response in 5 seconds, it will throw an error and avoid blocking other accessories.

+The plugin can be simply installed via `npm install -g homebridge-irobot-roomba690`.
+To use this plugin, you also need to uninstall **homebridge-roomba690** first.
 The configuration of this plugin would be the exactly the same as **homebridge-roomba690**.
-To use this plugin, you need to uninstall **homebridge-roomba690** first.